Struggling to write a CV when you have no work experience? Here's what you need to know.

 Tailor your CV to the job

 First things first, make sure your CV is tailored to the job you are applying for.
 This is important.
-If you have a CV with no work experience, then the key is to focus on your skills, rather than the experience you don't have.
+If you have a CV with no work experience, then the key is to focus on your soft and hard skills, rather than the experience you don't have.
 Scan the job posting and pull out all of the relevant skills and qualifications the recruiter is looking for.
 This could include things like attention to detail, customer service experience or good time management.
 In order to tailor your CV to the job, it's important to incorporate the skills you see into your CV.
 You can include them in your personal statement or you could create a dedicated 'Skills' column.
 The key is to make sure the recruiter can see that this is not a generic CV and that you possess skills relevant to the job posting.

 Make the most of your personal statement